Charles Patrick Davis, MD, PhD

 - Diagnosis of polio is based on the patient's history, physical exam, and ongoing symptoms.
 The virus may be isolated from the patient's tissues to confirm the diagnosis.

 - There is no cure for polio; treatment is mainly supportive and is aimed at limiting or reducing the patient's symptoms.

 - For most patients, the prognosis is good because there are few or no symptoms; however, the prognosis declines rapidly as some patients develop more severe symptoms such as limb deformity, paralysis, difficulty breathing, and/or inability to swallow foods.

 - It is possible to prevent polio by vaccination; it may be possible to eradicate polio.

-- There are at least two types of polio vaccine (intramuscular injection or oral attenuated live vaccine); both types are effective in preventing polio.
+- There are at least two types of polio vaccine (intramuscular injection or oral attenuated live vaccine), and both types are effective in preventing polio.

-- A polio-like illness has recently been discovered in California in children that produces paralysis like that seen in some polio patients; the illness is not polio according to doctors treating the children.
+- A polio-like illness has recently been discovered in California in children that produces paralysis like that seen in some polio patients.
+This illness is not polio, according to doctors treating the children.

 Find out what women really need.